Erunno/regcm-in-clouds/README.md

 - Working directory is this repository
 - Charlie cloud is installed on the cluster
-- RegCM repository is present in the working directory

 Log to one of the workers, e.g.: